Make an Appointment

 During gastric banding surgery, the surgeon makes a few small incisions in the abdominal wall.
 Using laparoscopic techniques, a silicone adjustable band is secured around the upper part of the stomach, creating a small stomach pouch.

 The band is connected to tubing which attaches to an access port fixed beneath the skin of the abdomen.
 The port cannot be seen and can only be felt when pushing on the abdomen.
 The port and tubing allow for adjustments to be made.
-Read more about adjusting the gastric band.
+Read more about

 The stomach pouch created by the adjustable band controls the amount of food taken in.
 It allows a small amount of food to pass through, delaying the emptying of the stomach into the intestines.
 This process creates the sensation of fullness sooner and over time, hunger decreases.